The character of the total power operation: Introduction

 \subsection{Outline}

-In Section~\ref{sec:notation}, we establish most of the notation and terminology that will be used in the rest of the paper.
+In \Cref{sec:notation}, we establish notation and terminology that will be used in the rest of the paper.

-The first part of this paper, comprised of Sections~\ref{sec:grouptheory} through~\ref{sec:rationalpo}, only contain results that do not rely on Morava $E$-theory as some of the ideas there might be of interest to readers outside stable homotopy theory.
-The goal of Section~\ref{sec:grouptheory} is a thorough study of conjugacy classes of commuting elements in wreath products $G \wr \Sigma_m$ and their algebro-geometric interpretation.
-We suspect that this material is well-known, but were unable to locate a reference in the literature.
-Section~\ref{sec:isogenies} deals with the action of the isogenies of $\qz$ on the Drinfeld ring of full level-structures on $\G$, which is fundamental for the rest of the paper and extends work of~\cite{hkr}.
-We then construct multiplicative natural transformations $\Po^{\phi}$ on class functions in Section~\ref{sec:rationaltrafo} and study their basic properties.
-The question of whether one can choose a section $\phi$ such that the associated transformation $\Po^{\phi}$ inherits the structure of a global power functor is considered in Section~\ref{sec:rationalpo}.
-We are able to give an affirmative answer for heights $1$ and $2$ by stipulating an explicit solution.
+The first part of this paper, comprised of \Cref{sec:grouptheory} through~\Cref{sec:rationalpo}, contains results that do not rely on Morava $E$-theory.
+We hope that some of the ideas in these sections might be of interest to readers outside of stable homotopy theory.
+The goal of \cref{sec:grouptheory} is a thorough study of conjugacy classes of commuting elements in wreath products $G \wr \Sigma_m$ and their algebro-geometric interpretation.
+We suspect that this material is well-known, but were unable to locate a reference in the literature. \Cref{sec:isogenies} deals with the action of the isogenies of $\qz$ on the Drinfeld ring of full level-structures on $\G$.
+This is fundamental for the rest of the paper and extends work of~\cite{hkr}.
+For all $m \geq 0$ we construct multiplicative natural transformations $\Po^{\phi}_{m}$ on class functions in \Cref{sec:rationaltrafo} and study their basic properties.
+The question of whether one can choose a section $\phi$ such that the associated transformation $\Po^{\phi}_{m}$ inherits the structure of a global power functor is considered in \Cref{sec:rationalpo}.
+We give an affirmative answer for heights $1$ and $2$ by stipulating an explicit solution.

-The second part begins with some recollections on Morava $E$-theory and power operations in Section~\ref{sec:etheoryrecolletions}.
-As a first step towards the proof of our main theorem, we consider the case of abelian groups in Section~\ref{sec:proofabelian}.
-Using work of Schlank and Stapleton \cite{genstrickland}, we extend the algebro-geometric description of the additive total power operations for such groups due to Ando, Hopkins, and Strickland.
-Inspired by Artin induction, Section~\ref{sec:proofgeneral} then proves Theorem A by reducing it to the case of abelian groups.
-Our work culminates in the final Section~\ref{sec:maintheorem}, where the previous results are combined to descend the multiplicative natural transformations to rationalized $E$-theory, showing uniquess and establishing its global power structure.
+The second part begins in \Cref{sec:etheoryrecolletions} with some recollections on Morava $E$-theory and power operations.
+As a first step towards the proof of our main theorem, we consider the case of abelian groups in \Cref{sec:proofabelian}.
+Using work of Schlank and Stapleton \cite{genstrickland}, we extend the algebro-geometric description of the additive total power operations for abelian groups due to Ando, Hopkins, and Strickland~\cite{ahs}.
+Inspired by Artin induction, \Cref{sec:proofgeneral} then proves Theorem A by reducing it to the case of abelian groups.
+Our work culminates in the final \Cref{sec:maintheorem}, where the previous results are combined to descend the multiplicative natural transformations to rationalized $E$-theory.
+We prove uniqueness and establish the global power structure on the resulting multiplicative natural transformation.